ImperialCollegeLondon/StrataTrapper/README.md

 ## What is StrataTrapper upscaling toolkit?

-This is a tool to generate heterogeneous fine-scale model with specific correlation length & update model for two-phase flow simulation.
+This is a tool to generate heterogeneous fine-scale models with specific correlation length & update model for two-phase flow simulation.

 ## Code structure